thomhines/interactive-media-i/Day 04.md

 1. **Duplicate Multi-Column Website**

-	Use this [template](http://teaching.thomhines.com/resources/class-4-copy-comp-layout.pdf), and try to replicate it in HTML/CSS.
+	Use the [multi-column template](http://teaching.thomhines.com/resources/2_col_html_template.zip) to recreate this [comp](http://teaching.thomhines.com/resources/class-4-copy-comp-layout.pdf) in HTML/CSS.
 The styles don't have to be exact, but just do your best to make the overall layout match the one you're attempting to copy.
 Then, upload the site files for your version to the web server.
 Lastly, post a link and a screenshot to WordPress.

 2. **Web Design Research**